paker6808/taskmaster-pro/README.md

    ```
 3. **Run:** Use `dotnet run` in the WebApi project.
 Swagger UI is enabled – navigate to `https://localhost:<port>/swagger` or `https://taskmasterpro.runasp.net/swagger` to explore endpoints.
 The API logs to console and the `Logs` folder.
 4. **Seeding:** On first run the app will create an administrator account from configuration (values under AdminUser in secrets.json / environment).
 Make sure AdminUser:Email, AdminUser:Password, AdminUser:SecurityQuestion and AdminUser:SecurityAnswer are set in your secrets or environment for the initial admin.
 After startup you can change the admin password via the UI or API.

+## Admin Functionality

+The app includes a full admin dashboard for managing users, orders, and schedules.

+### Local / Production Admin seeding

+The project seeds an administrator account on first run using values from configuration/secrets.
+For local development, copy `secrets.example.json` → `secrets.json` and set `AdminUser:Email`/`AdminUser:Password` (placeholders in `secrets.example.json`).
+Example local credentials (placeholders — do **not** commit real secrets):

+- Email: `admin@example.local`
+- Password: `Admin123!`

+**Production behavior:** the app reads admin credentials from the host's secret store / environment variables.
+The seeder **only creates the admin if it does not already exist** (no automatic overwrite).
+Store production admin credentials securely (App Service settings, Azure Key Vault, etc.), use a strong password, and keep backups.
+For serious evaluation you can provide temporary access to a sandbox restored from backup.

+### Admin Demo
+- See the [🎥 **Admin Demo**](#demo-videos) above for a complete walkthrough of all restricted admin features.
+- Full live admin access is **not publicly available**.
+For **serious evaluation**, temporary access can be provided on request by:
+  1. Restoring a database backup to a sandbox environment, or
+  2. Supplying a database dump the evaluator can run locally.
+- If you need temporary live access, contact me; access will be time-limited and performed only after a backup is taken.

+### Notes on secrets and safety
+- `secrets.example.json` contains placeholder values and **should be committed**.
+- **Never** commit `secrets.json` (real credentials).
+Ensure `secrets.json` is in `.gitignore`.

 ✅ v1.0.1 update: The database now auto-creates on first run; no manual `dotnet ef database update` is required for local setup.